DamLabResources/OMICS/content/wk05/assignment.md

 Consider the following questions.
  - Are there an equal number of reads from each sample?
  - Are the read lengths the same between each sample?

+## Project Task

+### Exploration

+I want you to use the `seqkit` library on your own files.
+Some ideas:
+ - Use `seqkit head` to peak at them.
+ - Use `seqkit stats` to count and quantify them.
+ - Use `seqkit grep` to search for sequences that contain an 'interesting' sequence.
+ - Use `seqkit amplicon` to do a computational PCR.

+In your project readme discuss what you did and what you found.
+Include commands and outputs and where appropriate link to the biology.

+### Pack up your files

+`.fastq` files are needlessly large and paradoxically slower to read than compressed information.
+`seqkit` allows you to gzip files making them significantly smaller.
+Use the terminal documentation, `seqkit` website FAQ, web search, ChatGPT, etc to figure out how to gzip your files.
+Use `du -h` to show the original and compressed files and their relative sizes.
+Then, delete the unpacked ones.
+Then, write a brief markdown file in your repo directory describing the steps you took.

+If you already have `.fastq.gz` files, then you don't need to do anything.